-- For all internally and externally assessed assignments, students who meet submission deadlines are given preliminary comments by the teacher intended both to help the student improve on their work and to measure their potential mark.
+- For all internally and externally assessed assignments, students who meet submission deadlines are given preliminary written comments by the teacher intended both to help the student improve on their work and to measure their potential mark.
 Students then have the opportunity to amend their work and submit it by the final deadline.
-Marks on internally assessed work are provided to the student by the teacher. - Because the results of the IB examinations are normally not available until after the BeBe graduation, IB students receive a certificate of participation from BeBe at the graduation ceremony.
-Students have access to their results online as soon as they are available from the IBO and will be notified when the IB results are available and can pick up their IB Certificates or Diplomas from the school. - The IB grades and results do not appear on BeBe transcripts or report cards.
+Final marks on internally assessed work are provided to the student by the teacher.
+Students and teachers are encouraged throughout the process of all assignments to remain in contact both in person and, as needed, over Managebac.
+Should the student have concerns about the guidance received or the teacher worry about student progress, the assistance of the IBDP Coordinator should be sought. - Because the results of the IB examinations are normally not available until after the BeBe graduation, IB students receive a certificate of participation from BeBe at the graduation ceremony.
+Students have access to their results online as soon as they are available from the IBO and will be notified when the IB results are available and can pick up their IB Certificates or Diplomas from the school. - The IB grades and results do not appear on BeBe transcripts or report cards. - Homework and interim assignments (for instance, progressive tasks within internal assessment work) and submitted on Managebac or as directed by the teacher.
+Although not marked formally, students are required to meet these deadlines and receive written or oral feedback.